 Daniella Woolf taught encaustic for fiber artists as one of the conference workshops.
 She also gave a demo on encaustic during the conference and her exhibition, "Away with Words"is now on view at the Blue Gallery in the crossroads district May 25 - June 25.

 This was one of my favorite constructions in her exhibition.
 "The Tape Modern", 2006, is constructed of many elements that are precious to the artist; remembrances, shredded paintings, love notes, her mom's S&H green stamps, tea bags, leaves, petals of favorite flowers and to-do lists.
 These elements were sewn together and then dipped in encaustic medium.
+"Spinetale" gives you an idea of how the encaustic pigments can be combined on the substrate with collaged elements.

 Here is Danella's artist statement for the exhibition: